Shohet Scholars: Creating Connections and Inspiring Results

 Preliminary Study of the Jewish Catacombs of the Vigna Randanini, Rome

-Preliminary study of a Jewish catacomb in Rome to assess work needed to restore stable microclimate conditions within the site (supervised by the land owners, the del Gallo di Roccagiovine).
+Preliminary study of a Jewish catacomb in Rome to assess work needed to restore stable microclimate conditions within the site (organized by the land owners, the del Gallo di Roccagiovine).

 Photo credit: George Duffield.
 Prof. Jodi Magness and students on the steps to the Hulda Gates by the Temple Mount in Jerusalem.